uriva/rmmbr/README.md

 The local cache stores data in a text file under a `.rmmbr` directory.

+There is also a `memCache`, if you are feeling nostalgic 😉 and just want to store stuff in memory.

-If you want to persist across devices, there is also a free to use cloud service:
+If you want to persist across devices, we offer a free to use cloud service:

 ```js
 const cacher = cloudCache({